Oluwaferanmi-Michael/Speak/README.md

 ### Standard AAC Cards
 include cards users can use for fast speech
+- Build card screen
+- Organise cards by categories
+- put cards in a pack
+- make a way to create cards
+- read cards into app
+- download cards
+- create offline database to store downloaded cards

 ### Draw Features
 - allow users to draw objects ✅